moji1/MDebugger/README.md

 ## Starting Guide:
 ### Virtual Machine

 To help researchers and developers to use MDebugger, we prepared a [virtual machine](http://mase.cs.queensu.ca/fse-artifact/MDebugger.ova) using Oracle VirtualBox.
-It includes MDebugger source  and all required softwares (e.g., PapyrusRT).
+It includes MDebugger source and all required software (e.g., PapyrusRT).
 The virtual machine can be downloaded from the following links:

 http://mase.cs.queensu.ca/fse-artifact/MDebugger.ova
 https://drive.google.com/file/d/0BzxhsAV1WGFRcXdHRHh4Zl85QXM/view?usp=sharing